PaperMC/docs/docs/paper/dev/api/pdc.md

 :::info

-The boolean PDC type exists for convenience - you cannot make more complex types distill to a boolean.
+The `Boolean` PDC type exists for convenience - you cannot make more complex types distill to a `Boolean`.

 :::